dolthub/dolt/go/nbs/README.md

 # Noms Block Store

+A horizontally-scalable storage backend for Noms.

+## Overview

-An experimental storage layer for [noms](https://github.com/attic-labs/noms).
+NBS is a storage layer optimized for the needs of the [Noms](https://github.com/attic-labs/noms) database.

+NBS can run in two configurations: either backed by local disk, or backed by Amazon S3.

+When backed by local disk, NBS is significantly faster than LevelDB for our workloads and supports full multiprocess concurrency.

+When backed by S3, NBS makes Noms "[effectively CA](https://research.google.com/pubs/pub45855.html)": Noms is always consistent, and this configuration makes Noms as available as S3.
+It also means Noms has the cost profile of object storage with power closer to that of a traditional database.

+## Details

-- Provides storage for a content-addressed DAG of nodes (with exactly one root), where each node is encoded as a sequence of bytes and addressed by a 20-byte hash of the byte-sequence.
+* NBS provides storage for a content-addressed DAG of nodes (with exactly one root), where each node is encoded as a sequence of bytes and addressed by a 20-byte hash of the byte-sequence.
-- There is no `update` or `delete`, only `insert`, `update root` and `garbage collect`.
+* There is no `update` or `delete` -- only `insert`, `update root` and `garbage collect`.
-- Insertion of any novel byte-sequence is durable only upon updating the root.
+* Insertion of any novel byte-sequence is durable only upon updating the root.
-- File-level multiprocess concurrency is supported, with optimistic locking for multiple writers.
+* File-level multiprocess concurrency is supported, with optimistic locking for multiple writers.
-- Writers need not worry about re-writing duplicate chunks.
+* Writers need not worry about re-writing duplicate chunks.
 NBS will efficiently detect and drop (most) duplicates.

-# Status
-NBS is more-or-less "alpha".
-There's still [work we want to do](https://github.com/attic-labs/noms/issues?q=is%3Aopen+is%3Aissue+label%3ANBS), but it basically works.

-There are two full back-ends for nbs, one for storage on a file-system and one for storage in AWS.
-The later requires a dynamo table and an s3 bucket.
+## Perf

-For the file back-end, perf is substantially better than LevelDB for two reasons (1) LDB does quite alot of compaction which burns IO but doesn't benenfit noms at all.
+For the file back-end, perf is substantially better than LevelDB for two reasons (1) LDB does quite alot of compaction which burns IO but doesn't benenfit Noms at all.
 (2) NBS locates related chunks together and thus reading data from a NBS store can be done quite alot faster.
 As an example, storing & retrieving a 1.1GB MP4 video file on a MBP i5 2.9Ghz:

  * LDB
    * Initial import: 44 MB/s, size on disk: 1.1 GB.